Posted on 22 November 2022

 The study also found that memory scores gradually increased over a period of 17 months post-Covid-19.
 However, those with ongoing Covid-19 symptoms continued to show a reduction in memory scores.

-Dr Heidi Baseler, Senior Lecturer in Imaging Sciences at Hull York Medical School, University of York, who was first author on the study, said: “Although it is well known that Covid-19 affects the respiratory system, it is perhaps less well known that it can also have neurological consequences and affect cognitive function, such as memory.”
+Dr Heidi Baseler, Senior Lecturer in Imaging Sciences at Hull York Medical School and York Biomedical Research Institute, University of York, who was first author on the study, said: “Although it is well known that Covid-19 affects the respiratory system, it is perhaps less well known that it can also have neurological consequences and affect cognitive function, such as memory.”

-Dr Aziz Asghar, Senior Lecturer in Neuroscience at Hull York Medical School, University of Hull, and co-author on the study, added: “While previous studies have demonstrated a relationship between Covid-19 and cognitive function, they have involved lengthy surveys with multiple tasks.
+Dr Aziz Asghar, Senior Lecturer in Neuroscience at Hull York Medical School and York Biomedical Research Institute, University of Hull, and co-author on the study, added: “While previous studies have demonstrated a relationship between Covid-19 and cognitive function, they have involved lengthy surveys with multiple tasks.